What to eat, foods to avoid and supplements during pregnancy.

 • Omega 3-enriched eggs

-If you’re worried you might be missing some food groups and some essential vitamins or minerals, or if you are vegetarian, talk with your health care professional about supplements that may help.
+If you are worried about missing some nutrients or food groups, talk to your health care professional about supplements that may help.

 What if I am vegetarian?